Sections in this article:

-You can offer a wholesale discount between 30% and 55%.
+You can offer a wholesale discount between 30% and 55% for the US and Canada market (35% - 55% for international markets).
 The most acceptable industry standard wholesale discounts are 53% to 55%.
 The wholesale discount you offer is what our distribution partners receive.
 They may pass on a portion of that discount to their customers.
 By offering a wholesale discount of 53% to 55%, bookstores may receive their normal trade discount or contracted discount from the wholesalers they buy from, such as Ingram.
 If you offer a discount lower than 53%, your book will be considered a “short discounted” book and many brick and mortar stores will not buy a short discounted book.
 However, many online retailers will often list a title on their website even if the discount is less than 53% to 55%.

 Knowing the purpose of returns and how they can affect a publisher is important to understand.
 Many brick and mortar stores will not order a book unless it is returnable, but if books are returned, the publisher is expected to pay the cost of the return (the wholesale cost of the book).
 You can read more about returns on pages 23-26 of our User Guide (attached):

 - Global Connect – Our Global Connect program allows your book to be even more accessible in various parts of the world.
 We are currently partnered with printing facilities in Germany, Russia, China, Poland, South Korea, Italy, Spain, and India.
 With the Global Connect program, our distribution partners in these markets are able to print orders as they come in from their local channels and retailers.
 Each Global Connect market will have different capabilities for printing depending on the local capabilities of the printer.
 Not all IngramSpark products will be available in all markets.